Brew Snapshot

 Retention

-Water the grounds keep back, expressed per gram of coffee.
+The amount of water the grounds keep back, expressed as grams of water per gram of coffee.